GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - ✅ Back button returns to input form
 - ✅ Investment analysis tab appears when enabled
 - ✅ Mobile responsive design works correctly
+- ✅ All components are under 300 lines
+- ✅ Components can be tested in isolation
+- ✅ Database uses singular table names

 ## NEW: Chart Data Requirements